ModelsforManufacturing/Metamodel/README.md

 - The root class is `BehaviourModel`, which is composed of all the `ElementaryActivity` activities (see Scope Model).
 - The important concepts of the Behaviour Model are the tasks that allow an elementary activity to be carried out, the rules associated with the tasks and their possible constraints and the data objects required or produced, as well as the relationships between them.
-- An `ElementaryActivity` adds at least one Task.
+- An `ElementaryActivity` requires at least one Task.
-- Each `Means` (see `scope` package) of the `ElementaryActivity` can be assigned to several `Tasks`.
+- Each `Means` of the `ElementaryActivity` (see `scope` package) can be now assigned to several `Task`.
+A `Task` is carried out by a `Means`.
-- Tasks can be performed consecutively (`previous` and `next` roles).
+- The sequence of tasks is defined by the roles `previous` and `next`.
 - The procedure to perform a task is modelled with the `Rule` class.
 Each task has its rule.
-- All `DataObject` objects (see `scope` package) associated with the `ElementaryActivity` are now assigned to the tasks.
-It can be done in two ways.
+- All `DataObject` (see `scope` package) associated with the `ElementaryActivity` are now assigned to the tasks.
+It can be done in two ways:
     - The first way is identical to how it is done with the `Activity`-`DataObject` relation (see `scope` package), substituting the `ElementaryActivity` for the `Task`.
-This form simply specifies which task in the elementary activity each data object uses.
+This form simply specifies which task of the elementary activity each data object uses.
-- The second way consists in relating the `Task` to a `Property` of the data object.
+    - The second way consists in relating the `Task` to specific `Property` of the data object.
 This form adds more information than the previous one.
 - A `Rule` can have several `Constraints`.
 - A `Constraint` is associated with a `Property` of a data object.